 What would happen to my work permission if I suspended study or withdrew from my course?

 The Home Office has stated that your work permission depends on you being a current student so it ceases if you suspend or leave your course and you are not allowed to work at all.

 Can I work as a Student Union Sabbatical Officer?

-If you are elected to a student union sabbatical position during your course you are allowed to work full time in this post on your Tier 4 visa.
-Please inform the University’s Tier 4 compliance team because the University as your sponsor is required to notify the Home Office.
-If your period of office does not fall entirely within the validity of your current visa, you can extend your Tier 4 visa to cover it, and complete your course if necessary.
+If you are elected to a student union sabbatical position during your course you are allowed to work full time in this post on your Student visa.
+Please inform the University’s Student Visa Compliance team because the University as your sponsor is required to notify the Home Office.
+If your period of office does not fall entirely within the validity of your current visa, you can extend your Student visa to cover it, and complete your course if necessary.
 UKCISA has helpful information on the visa implications of becoming a Sabbatical Officer.